Zamiell/stardew-valley/Min-Max_Guide.md

   * Calculate how much gold you would need to buy that many Kale at 70g a seed.
 * Start clearing + hoeing + watering enough squares for all your Kale.
   * It is helpful to use the crop pattern for Quality Sprinklers, even though you have no Quality Sprinklers.
 That way you can transition easier later on.
-* At 8 PM, go into town from the Bus Stop.
-(You will trigger the Community Center cutscene.)
+* At 8 AM, go into town from the Bus Stop.
+You will trigger the community center cutscene; **do not skip the cutscene**.
+  * This is because if you skip the cutscene, you will be placed at the entrance to town.
+If you watch it, you will be placed next to the community center.
-* Go to the Community Center and touch the square (to start the quest).
+* Go to the community center and touch the square (to start the quest).
 * If you mined on Spring 5, go to Clint's, upgrade the Pickaxe and sell all gems.
 * Go to Pierre's:
   * Sell low-quality Parsnips until you have enough money for the Kale Seeds.